Small Grant: CoreSync-rs

 Who is the target user for your project?

-What are your plans for this project following the grant?
+What are your plans for this project following the grant, including development, maintenance, and adoption?

 Potential risks that will affect the outcome of the project: